saritaore/saritaore/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I am a fifth-year Ph.D. student in the Department of Economics and Education at Columbia University.
-I expect to graduate in Spring 2027.
+I am a fifth-year Ph.D. student in the Department of Economics and Education at Teachers College, Columbia University.

 My research focuses on topics in development, education, health, and gender economics.
-I use both lab experiments and tools from applied microeconomics.
+I use both experiments and tools from applied microeconomics.
 My current projects are based in Peru and Mozambique.

 I received my master’s degree in Economics from Los Andes University in Bogotá, Colombia, and a  bachelor’s degree in Economics from Universidad Nacional Mayor de San Marcos in Lima, Peru.